What is TGI?

-TGI is an "umbrella term" intended to cover a range of identities including the broad identity terms of transgender, transsexual, gender-variant, and intersex.
+TGI is an "umbrella term" intended to cover a range of identities including the broad identity terms of transgender, transsexual, gender-diverse, and intersex.
 Within these broad terms are the identities male-to-female (MtF), female-to-male (FtM), transwoman, transman, genderqueer, androgyne, bigender, genderf*ck, Two-Spirit, and many others.
 In general, people who identify as TGI feel that the gender they were assigned at birth is not an accurate or complete description of their gender identity.

 A doctor declares a baby's sex (male or female) by looking at the child's external reproductive anatomy when the child is born.
 Sex can also be determined by examining internal reproductive anatomy, hormone levels, or chromosomes.
 Often, all of these things match.
 Sometimes they don't, or one or more of them is not clearly male or female; when this happens, a person may be considered intersex.
 Sometimes parents and doctors choose to perform surgeries on babies who are intersex to "make" them anatomically male or female.